Way back in history:

 sport took Dave Hughes and his companions all over.
 Here is

-Here is a publicity photo of midgets on the track.
-The programme mentions something that I bet not many people knew: Wilf's brother Stringer Davis was married to Dame Margaret Rutherford,
+A publicity photo of midgets on the track. he programme mentions something that not many people knew: Wilf Davis's brother Stringer Davis [1899-1973] was a film and stage 'character' actor who appeared in nearly 30 films.
+While in the army in 1945, Stringer married Dame Margaret Rutherford

-the famous stage and film actress, and appeared in several Miss Marple
+.
+She was the famous stage and film actress, and Stringer appeared as her sidekick in several Miss Marple

-November 2009: also on my "Links" page, thanks to John Hyam, here is a site that will fascinate you: http://midgetcarpanorama.proboards.com/index.cgiIn
+Also on my "Links" page, thanks to John Hyam,a site that will fascinate you: http://midgetcarpanorama.proboards.com/index.cgiIn

 1948 film-star Lana Turner, with her millionaire husband,